-Watarrka National Park Weekend Getaway
+Watarrka National Park Travel Guide

 Located 1,316 kilometres of Darwin, Watarrka National Park is a lovely natural destination that is hidden in the heart of the Northern Territory’s wilderness.
 The park is situated 323 kilometres southwest of Alice Springs.
 Throughout most of the year, Watarrka National Park is accessible with a 2WD vehicle.
 If you decide to travel to the park by following Stuarts Highway, you will need a 4WD vehicle.
 The journey to Watarrka National Park is long and arduous, but you will be rewarded with incredible views of an unforgettable landscape.

-Things to see and do in Watarrka National Park
+Things to do in Watarrka National Park

 Watarrka National Park is sheltered by the western end of the George Gill Range, so you should be prepared to traverse rugged terrain.
 When you trek across the wilderness, you will encounter amazing locations like Kings Canyon and Kathleen Springs.
 These incredible natural wonders shelter a variety of plants and animals, so be sure to explore to your heart’s content.